-As I may have mentioned before, this is not my first time in Spain so naturally, I have taken all sort of trips around the country, both long and short.
+As I may have mentioned before, this is not my first time in Spain so naturally, I have taken all sorts of trips around the country.
 With friends and solo.
-I am currently on a solo day trip of own right now but I utilized the time on the train ride there to compose some advice and packing tips for day trips in Spain.
+I am currently on a solo day trip of my own right now but I utilized the time on the train ride there to gather up some of my advice and packing tips for day trips in Spain.

 A few do’s and don’ts: